sickfar/snapmock/README.md

 # snapmock
-Snapmock is a snapshotting-mocking library for Java
+Snapmock is a snapshoting-mocking library for Java